Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

 ### Epic - Dashboard Planning, Designing, and Development

-* **User Story** - As a dashboard developer, I want to design a dashboard structure that meets the client’s requirements, so that all requested features are implemented.
+* **User Story** - As a dashboard developer, I want to design a dashboard structure that meets the client’s requirements, so that all requested features are implemented. **Business Requirement 1 & 2**

     * Acceptance Criteria:

       1- Includes a project summary, correlation insights, prediction page for the 4 houses, custom input page, and technical summary.

-* **User Story** - As a dashboard developer, I want to visualize the top features affecting SalePrice, so that Lydia understands the most important variables.
+* **User Story** - As a dashboard developer, I want to visualize the top features affecting SalePrice, so that Lydia understands the most important variables. **Business Requirement 1**

     * Acceptance Criteria: